arbor-sim/arbor/doc/co_cable_cell.rst

 .. _cablecell-place:

-Placed Dynamices
+Placed Dynamics
 ''''''''''''''''

-Placed dynamics are discrete countable items that affect or record the dynamics of a cell, and are asigned to specific locations.
+Placed dynamics are discrete countable items that affect or record the dynamics of a cell, and are assigned to specific locations.

 .. _cable-synapses: